• Home

 Jesus showed himself to his apostles.
 "He breathed on them and said to them: "Receive the Holy Spirit.
 If you forgive the sins of any, they are forgiven; if you retain the sins of any, they are retained"' (Jn 20:19, 22-23).

-Format for 1st Confession for Memorization
+Format for First Confession for Memorization

 First Communion Resources